navuboy/ddpg_biped/walker_controller/src/ddpg2/ReadMe.md

 ```
 python3 gym_ddpg3.py
 ```
-The reward function that is used is mentioned below:
+The reward function that is defined for the reinforcement problem is mentioned below:
 ```python
   reward = -0.1
       current_time = time.time()